Panella Law Firm accepts cases throughout Florida

 Read through dozens of positive reviews, noting Mike Panella’s confidence, tenacity, compassion, and talent.
 We understand that, ultimately, what you need are results.
-Michael Panella is undefeated at trial.
+Michael Panella an exceptional trial lawyer is undefeated at trial.

 Fighting any criminal charges is about trust between you and your lawyer.
 In a criminal trespass case that may hinge on your word versus someone else’s, you need a fierce advocate you can trust.
 We will answer any questions you may have and address your concerns throughout the process.